frequenz-floss/frequenz-sdk-python/CONTRIBUTING.md

 arm64-ubuntu-20.04-python-3.11.Dockerfile
 ```

-If a dockerfile for your desired target architecture, OS, and python version
+If a Dockerfile for your desired target architecture, OS, and python version
-does not exist here, please add one before proceeding to add your options to the
+does not exist here, please add one before proceeding to add your options to
-test matrix.
+the test matrix.